How To Encourage Loyalty In Your Team

 Have more questions?
 Follow up with the expert herself.

 Nana Dooreck is a discerning professional with experience spanning several industries, ranging from established Fortune 500 companies to flourishing startups.
 She has worked to improve people management through recruitment, learning and development and performance feedback.
 With a Masters in Industrial-Organizational Psychology, Nana has a deep, layered understanding of people and policies to tackle even the most intricate situations.
-For her, user experience has always been at the intersection of design and psychology.
-Using methodologies from both...
+She is looking to connect with talented entrepreneurs who are looking for advisors and funding for their next...
 Continue Reading